Many of us are using protein powders each day, but are they doing us any good? And, do we really know what’s in them? Which one is the best?

 Creatine monohydrate is not actually a protein, but a compound formed in protein metabolism to provide energy.
 The monohydrate form is the most studied, and other forms have not shown increased benefits.
 It works to increase energy for short, high-intensity exercise allowing top athletes to train harder.
 Results are better if taken with a carbohydrate and protein snack and be sure to take with extra water to prevent dehydration.

 Whey protein is a common protein supplement used as it is good for increasing muscle mass and immune function.
 It can benefit the body by helping to increase glutathione.
 The best option would be from a clean, grass-fed source.
 The downside is that whey can be difficult to digest for many people and dairy is a common food allergen.

-Collagen is my personal favourite as it dissolves completely in any beverage, and it provides the amino acid profile to build collagen in the body.
+Collagen is one of my personal favourites as it dissolves completely in any beverage, and it provides the amino acid profile to build collagen in the body.
 This will help to support your hair, skin, nails, and joints.
-I use the Great Lakes brand and purchase it here.

 Soy protein products are mainly genetically modified, therefore pesticide exposure is an important issue to consider when choosing a soy protein.
 Also, soy can be difficult to digest making this a less favourable option.